Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Dosing Precision Is Often Reduced

-Unlike capsules or tablets, gummies typically contain lower amounts of individual nutrients per unit. ³ This is partly a space constraint and partly a taste and stability constraint.
-The result is that precise dosing can be more difficult, especially when children fall between age-based dose ranges, only a partial dose is appropriate, or multiple nutrients are combined in one product.³
+Unlike capsules or tablets, gummies typically contain lower amounts of individual nutrients per unit.³ This can make precise dosing more difficult, especially when children fall between age-based dose ranges, only partial dosing is appropriate, or multiple nutrients are combined.³

 Evidence-first takeaway